-AP U.S. Government and Politics provides a college-level, nonpartisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
+Advanced Placement U.S. Government and Politics SSGP AP U.S. Government and Politics provides a college-level, nonpartisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will study U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions, processes, and behaviors.
 They will also engage in disciplinary practices that require them to read and interpret data, make comparisons and applications, and develop evidence-based arguments.
 In addition, they will complete a political science research or applied civics project.

-Note: Recommended for juniors

-Government is a graduation requirement for all students.
+Credit: 1 credit Length: 1 year Prerequisite: none Note: Recommended for juniors Government is a graduation requirement for all students.
 Students are required to take a state created end of course exam for this course.